I was talking with a friend recently, and the conversation turned to body image. She smiled, and said she'd been working on hers.

 Some months ago, I photographed my friend for a poster an aromatherapist wanted.
-To put my friend's "body in perspective," here's one of the shots.
+To put my friend's body "in perspective," here's one of the shots.

 In adolescence, we begin to compare ourselves to others and to what we see on TV or in magazines.
-Men and women, both, do this "sneaking a look and comparing" thing.
-Because the ego is NOT neutral - because the ego's "job" is to point out flaws, real and imagined, it's not hard to figure out why we judge ourselves so.
+Men and women do this "sneaking a look and comparing" thing.
+Because the ego is NOT neutral -- because the ego's "job" is to point out flaws, real and imagined, it's not hard to figure out why we judge ourselves so.

 My friend's belly is neutral.
 It's just skin over stomach.
 Sometimes the skin is tighter, sometimes looser.
 It's just a belly, until we judge it.
 Or, until we assume someone else (the infamous "them") is judging.

-My friend's solution was to ask me to do some Bodywork with her the next day.
+My friend's solution was to ask me to do some Bodywork with her the very next day.
 She suggested two things:

-- first, that she lay on her back and I work on her belly, from solar plexus to pubic bone.
+- First, that she lay on her back and I work on her belly, from solar plexus to pubic bone.
 I used oil and did a deep massage.

 - Second, she asked if she could sit on a stool, and if I'd massage her belly while she was seated, so that her belly would protrude.
 I did.